 Course Drops, Swaps, Refunds, and Our Audit Policy

-Refunds for course drops
+Refunds for dropping a course

 To submit a drop request, please complete the drop request form before the course deadline.